philipwalton/html-inspector/README.md

 - **rule**: (String) The rule name identifier.
 - **overrides**: (Object | Function) An object (or function that returns an object) to be merged with the rule's config object.
 If `overrides` is a function, it will be passed the rule's config object as its first argument.

 Here are two examples overriding the "deprecated-data-prefixes" rule defined above.
-The first method passes an object and the second passes a function:
+The first example passes an object and the second passes a function:

 ```js
 // using an object